 Equivalently,

-If \( A_0 \) is sparse, symmetric, and positive definite then so is \( M \). \(M\) is twice as large as \(A_0\) and has twice as many nonzeros per row, but by appropriately selecting \( D \) we can explicitly specify half of the spectrum.
+If \( A_0 \) is sparse, symmetric, and positive definite then so is \( M \), because it is an orthogonal similarity of the SPD block diagonal matrix. \(M\) is twice as large as \(A_0\) and, up to diagonal coincidences or cancellation, has about twice as many structural nonzeros per row.
+By appropriately selecting \( D \) we can explicitly specify half of the spectrum.
 In fact, the spectrum of \(M\) is the union of the spectrum of \(A_0\) and the diagonal entries of \(D\).
+To claim a prescribed interval [lo,hi] or condition number, the spectrum of A0 must first be scaled into the same interval and the union must attain the desired endpoints.

 In words this is reversing a block orthogonal decomposition where our starting point contains the planted eigenvalues as well as an expander matrix.